 Badger Weir Picnic Area Walk

 With the prospect of viewing wild lyrebirds, there are three main tracks around the weir.
-Badger Creek runs parallel with the tracks, ensuring many vantage points to the surrounding tree canopies and fern gullies.
-Rotundas, BBQs, picnic tables and toilets available.
+Badger Creek runs parallel to the tracks, ensuring many vantage points for the surrounding tree canopies and fern gullies.
+Rotundas, BBQs, picnic tables and toilets are available.
 Length: 1.1km to 1.4km Grade: Easy to Moderate

 Healesville Weekend Markets